What to see at The National Gallery, London

 In the 20th century, many artists felt a need to create a new kind of art which broadly can be labelled as Abstract Art.
-Abstract Art is a departure from reality in depiction of imagery in paintings with a visual language of shape, form, colour and line to create a composition which may exist with a degree of independence from visual references in the world.
+Abstract Art was a departure from reality in the depiction of imagery in paintings with a visual language of shape, form, colour, and line to create a composition which may exist with a degree of independence from visual references in the world.
 Abstract art encompasses multiple Art Movements.
-Art movements are especially important in modern art when each consecutive movement was considered as a new avant-garde.
+Art movements are especially important in modern art when each progressive movement was considered as a new avant-garde.

 - “Misia Sert” by Pierre-Auguste Renoir – 1904